 Cb Radio (Citizens band radio) is a short-range radio voice communications device that is mostly used by private individuals in automobiles, residences, workplaces, and other places where cellular telecommunications coverage is unavailable.
-A standard CB radio comprises an antenna and a transceiver (a hybrid transmitter and a receiver).
+The best long range CB radio comprises an antenna and a transceiver (a hybrid transmitter and a receiver).

 CB service doesn’t demand any “license, and we can use it for personal communications and you can also operate it for business purposes.
 Many radios offer a single frequency band in a local area, similar to many other land mobile radio systems, but only one can broadcast at a time.
 When users wish to communicate, they press a “push to talk” button on their radio.
 It flips on its transmitter, and the radio is in receive mode in order to receive signals from other radios on the channel.
 On a channel, users must take turns speaking.
 In the United States and the European Union, transmitted capacity is reduced to 4 watts.